jewlexx/vscode-fsmonitor/README.md

 VSCode v1.38 or later

-## Extension Settings

-Settings:

-- `fsMonitor.enable`: Toggles the extension on or off
-- `fsMonitor.priority`: Change the priority on the status bar _higher is always closer to the left_
-- `fsMonitor.position`: Shows the sizes on the right/left side of the status bar
-- `fsMonitor.ignoreNodeModules`: Ignore node_modules folder from the total workspace size

 ## Known Issues

 - Extremely slow and clunky in large workspaces - Temp Fix: Disable extension before opening these workspaces